-When a theory or idea is put to the test or when things get serious.
+1. A theory or idea that is put to the test to see if it actually works.

-Example: Tim made a small boat that he plans to use for fishing.
-This weekend that’s coming up is when the rubber meets the road because he’s testing the boat in the water for the first time.
-He hopes it will not sink.
+Example: Tim built a small fishing boat, but he is unsure if it will float.
+This weekend, however, is when the rubber meets the road because he plans to put the boat on water for the first time.

 The Origin Of ‘When The Rubber Hits The Road’

 What do cars, trucks, and motorcycles all have in common?
 Many things!
 For example, they are all vehicles, they drive on the road, and they all have wheels made out of… rubber!
 Yes, this phrase seems to be referencing the rubber wheels of a vehicle hitting, or making contact, with the road.

 Of note, John Boyd Dunlop is considered to be the first person to invent the rubber wheel in 1888.
 Therefore, I think it’s reasonable to conclude that this expression originated sometime after that year, right?

 So what is the earliest example of this idiom in print?
 The earliest I could find is from the year 1956, in a newspaper called the Mt.
 Vernon Register News:

 ‘Let’s get down to where the rubber meets the road.”

 Notice in the quote how the expression is written with the word ‘meets’ instead of ‘hits.’
 This is another way the phrase is said.
 An early recording of this other common form (where the rubber ‘hits’ the road) appears in The Modern American Usage: A Guide by Wilson Follet, first published in 1966: